 Shifo team works with health ministries and partners to strengthen the health system during all phases of its programmes to ensure sustainability and replication of the solution nationally.
 Gradual transition and local ownership of activities to sustain the solution is done during the 3-5-year implementation phase.
 This includes investment in necessary infrastructure, capacity building, adjustments and implementation of the solution in all health service delivery points, as well as integration to national standards and information systems, among other activities.
-Except for the Smart Paper Technology Engine, 100% of all work processes are transferred/integrated to existing health system structure.
+During the operationa phase, 100% of all work processes are transferred/integrated to existing health system structure.

 Shifo, as a non-profit organisation, charges a license/service fee in order to continuously maintain and develop the Smart Paper Technology™ Engine which is €5 per registered client/patient per year.
 However, for specific Shifo priority countries the license fee is donated or reduced for utilising the Smart Paper Technology™ Engine.

 To cover the costs of the implementation, Shifo receives catalytic funding from funding organisations, UN and development cooperation agencies, NGOs/CSOs and governments.
 During the implementation, partners collectively co-fund the implementation and agreements are made with the Ministries of Health so they will self-finance operational costs when the implementation is completed.

 An external cost analysis has shown that governments can sustain the costs using existing funding.